rafael-alencar29/KNN_classifier/README.md

 K-Nearest Neighbor Classifier with cosine distance and euclidean distance.

+The dataset are image features of some genetic syndromes represented with ids.

 The steps necessary to run the Jupiter Notebook file:

 - Create virtual environment: python -m venv <"name">